OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 - One customer has ~10,000 deployment targets, 120 projects and performs 400-500 deployments a day.
 Their instance is configured to handle 160 concurrent tasks with a burst on Sundays to 320 tasks.
 - Another customer has ~1400 deployment targets, 800 projects and performs 600-700 deployments a day.
 Their instance is configured to handle 100 concurrent tasks.

-## Windows Server recommended over Octopus Server Linux Container
+## Host Octopus on Windows Server or as a Linux Container

-Our recommendation is to use Windows Server over the Octopus Server Linux Container unless you are okay with **all** these conditions:
+Our recommendation is to host Octopus Deploy Windows Server over the Octopus Server Linux Container unless you are okay with **all** these conditions:
 - You plan on using LDAP, Okta, Azure AD, Google Auth, or the built-in username and password to authenticate users.
 The current version of the Octopus Server Linux Container only supports Active Directory authentication via LDAP.
 - You are okay running at least one [worker](/docs/infrastructure/workers/index.md) to handle tasks typically done by the Octopus Server.
 The Octopus Server Linux Container doesn't include PowerShell Core or Python.
 - You are familiar with Docker concepts, specifically around debugging containers, volume mounting, and networking.